zainezq/bookQuery/README.md

 ## About

-This project is part of an assignment for a Full Stack development course.
+This project was set as a final first year Full Stack development course assignment.
 It involves creating a 3-tier TCP-based networking multi-threaded client-server application to consult a database about books.
 The application features a client with a JavaFX-based graphical user interface that communicates with an intermediate server providing a query-specific service.
 The server connects to a PostgreSQL database using JDBC to retrieve information about books based on user queries.

 ## Problem Statement